-The description of SOA governance indicates numerous architectural requirements on the SOA ecosystem:

-- Governance is expressed through policies and assumes multiple use of focused policy modules that can be employed across many common circumstances.
-The following are thus REQUIRED: - descriptions to enable the policy modules to be visible, where the description SHOULD include a unique identifier for the policy as well as a sufficient, and preferably machine process-able, representation of the meaning of terms used to describe the policy, its functions, and its effects: - one or more discovery mechanisms that enable searching for policies that best meet the search criteria specified by a participant; where the discovery mechanism will have access to the individual policy descriptions, possibly through some repository mechanism: - accessible storage of policies and policy descriptions, so participants can access, examine, and use the policies as defined. - Governance requires that the participants understand the intent of governance, the structures created to define and implement governance, and the processes to be followed to make governance operational.
-This REQUIRES: - an information collection site, such as a Web page or portal, where governance information is stored and from which the information is always available for access; - o a mechanism to inform participants of significant governance events, such as changes in policies, rules, or regulations; - o accessible storage of the specifics of Governance Processes; - SOA services to access automated implementations of the Governance Processes - Governance policies are made operational through rules and regulations.
-This REQUIRES: - descriptions to enable the rules and regulations to be visible, where the description SHOULD include a unique identifier and a sufficient, and preferably a machine processable, representation of the meaning of terms used to describe the rules and regulations; - one or more discovery mechanisms that enable searching for rules and regulations that may apply to situations corresponding to the search criteria specified by a participant; where the discovery mechanism will have access to the individual descriptions of rules and regulations, possibly through some repository mechanism; - accessible storage of rules and regulations and their respective descriptions, so participants can understand and prepare for compliance, as defined. - o SOA services to access automated implementations of the Governance Processes. - Governance implies management to define and enforce rules and regulations.
-Management is discussed more specifically in section 5.3, but in a parallel to governance, management REQUIRES: - o an information collection site, such as a Web page or portal, where management information is stored and from which the information is always available for access; - a mechanism to inform participants of significant management events, such as changes in rules or regulations; - o accessible storage of the specifics of processes followed by management. - Governance relies on metrics to define and measure compliance.
-This REQUIRES: - the infrastructure monitoring and reporting information on SOA resources: - possible interface requirements to make accessible metrics information generated or most easily accessed by the service itself.
+2890 2891 The description of SOA governance indicates numerous architectural requirements on the SOA ecosystem: 2892 2893 2894 2895 2896 2897 Governance is expressed through policies and assumes multiple use of focused policy modules that can be employed across many common circumstances.
+The following are thus REQUIRED: descriptions to enable the policy modules to be visible, where the description SHOULD include a unique identifier for the policy as well as a sufficient, and preferably machine process-able, representation of the meaning of terms used to describe the policy, its functions, and its effects; 2898 one or more discovery mechanisms that enable searching for policies that best meet the 2899 search criteria specified by a participant; where the discovery mechanism will have 2900 access to the individual policy descriptions, possibly through some repository 2901 mechanism; 2902 accessible storage of policies and policy descriptions, so participants can access, 2903 examine, and use the policies as defined.
+2904 Governance requires that the participants understand the intent of governance, the structures 2905 created to define and implement governance, and the processes to be followed to make 2906 governance operational.
+This REQUIRES : 2907 an information collection site, such as a Web page or portal, where governance 2908 information is stored and from which the information is always available for access; 2909 a mechanism to inform participants of significant governance events, such as changes in 2910 policies, rules, or regulations; 2911 accessible storage of the specifics of Governance Processes; 2912 SOA services to access automated implementations of the Governance Processes 2913 Governance policies are made operational through rules and regulations.
+This REQUIRES: 2914 descriptions to enable the rules and regulations to be visible, where the description 2915 SHOULD include a unique identifier and a sufficient, and preferably a machine process- 2916 able, representation of the meaning of terms used to describe the rules and regulations; 2917 one or more discovery mechanisms that enable searching for rules and regulations that 2918 may apply to situations corresponding to the search criteria specified by a participant; 2919 where the discovery mechanism will have access to the individual descriptions of rules 2920 and regulations, possibly through some repository mechanism; 2921 accessible storage of rules and regulations and their respective descriptions, so 2922 participants can understand and prepare for compliance, as defined.
+2923 • SOA services to access automated implementations of the Governance Processes.
+2924 Governance implies management to define and enforce rules and regulations.
+Management is 2925 discussed more specifically in section 5.3, but in a parallel to governance, management 2926 REQUIRES: 2927 an information collection site, such as a Web page or portal, where management 2928 information is stored and from which the information is always available for access; 2929 2930 a mechanism to inform participants of significant management events, such as changes in rules or regulations; 2931 2932 accessible storage of the specifics of processes followed by management.
+Coversance relies on matrice to define and measure compliance.
+This PEOURES: 2932 2933 Governance relies on metrics to define and measure compliance.
+This REQUIRES : the infractructure monitoring and reporting information on SOA resources: 2933 2934 the infrastructure monitoring and reporting information on SOA resources; possible interface requirements to make accessible metrics information generated or 2934 2935 most easily accessed by the service itself.
+2900 וווטטו במאוץ מנוכססבע אין וווב סבו יווב ווסבוו.
+2936 5.2 Security Model system.
+In particular, security in a SOA ecosystem focuses on those aspects of assurance that involve the accidental or malicious intent of other people to damage, compromise trust, or hinder the availability of SOA-based systems to perform desired capability.